microsoft/pxt-calliope/docs/projects/rc-car.md

 ### ~avatar avatar

-Hack a toy RC car with your @boardname@!
+Hack a toy RC car and control it with your @boardname@ and Kitronik parts!

 ### ~

 https://youtu.be/xQJCZwVvjyw

 ### ~ hint
+**Warning**

-This activity involves opening an electronic toy, cutting into cables and potentially rendering it completly useless.
+This activity involves opening an electronic toy, cutting its wires and reconnecting them.
+Your toy could end up becoming totally useless.
+Hacking has its risks and rewards!

 ### ~

 ## Materials

-* Toy RC car with 4 or 6 AA batteries
+* toy RC car with 4 or 6 AA batteries
-* 1 @boardname@
+* 1 @boardname@ (optionally, another @boardname@ too if you want radio control)
-* a cable trimmer
+* wire trimmer
 * small Philips screw driver
 * [1 Kitronik motor driver](https://www.kitronik.co.uk/5620-motor-driver-board-for-the-bbc-microbit-v2.html)

-## What's the plan?
+## What's our hack plan?

-Most toy RC car use 3 small DC motors to operate:
+Most toy RC cars use 3 small DC motors to operate:
-* 1 DC motor for the back wheels torque,
+* 1 DC motor to spin (torque) the back wheels
-* 1 DC motor for the front wheels torque,
+* 1 DC motor to spin (torque) the front wheels
 * 1 DC motor to steer the front wheels

-The plan is to open up the RC car, remove the existing electronic controller and replace it with the motor driver that can control 2 DC motors.
-We will connect both torque motors to one controller and the steering motor to the other controller.
+What we're going to do is open up the RC car, remove the existing electronic controller, and replace it with the **Kitronik** motor driver that controls 2 DC motors.
+We will connect the two torque motors to one controller and the steering motor to the other controller.

-Once the motor driver is connected, we will use a @boardname@ to control it.
-Another @boardname@ can also be used as a radio controller for the @boardname@ in the car.
+After the motor driver is connected, we will use a @boardname@ to control it.
+Also, we can use another @boardname@ as a radio controller for the @boardname@ that's in the car.

 ### ~ hint

+**Getting a car to hack**

-Ask friends and family for old RC cars lying around, scout thrift shops and other second hand shops for discarded RC cars.
+Ask friends or family members if they have any old RC cars lying around.
+Scout around at thrift shops and other second hand stores for donated RC cars.

 ### ~